 Does Medicare cover chair lifts for stairs?

-Medicare may not cover chair lifts for stairs, but Medicaid will provide assistance under state-governed programs like HCBS.
+Medicare may not cover chair lifts for stairs, but will provide assistance under state-governed programs like HCBS.
 Health insurance is known for providing home modification for its recipients, but it's much different for Medicare insurance recipients.
 Compare other Medicare providers for better coverage.

 Free Health Insurance Comparison